A Message from the Lady of the Sea

 I had my recently turned three-year-old on my lap and was lulling her to sleep.
 After crying uncontrollably for hours, she had finally calmed down, unlike the people whose voices could be heard coming from the street.
 Another explosion made the house tremble, waking my little angel up and prompting her to start crying again.
 Hence, I resumed singing, while stroking her silky hair.
 At some point, she stopped crying, fixed her gaze on me and pressed my hand with hers.
 It was her way of asking me to keep her safe.

 Most of the strikes took place at night.
 The blasts always made me jump out of bed to make sure my baby girl had come to no harm.
-It broke my heart to hear her cry.
-I am ...Read more
+It broke my heart to hear her cry. ...Read more

 Miss D.